 We know that the gradient direction is perpendicular to the edge.
 We round the angle to one of four angles representing vertical, horizontal, and two diagonal directions.

 Now we remove all the unwanted pixels which may not constitute the edge.
-For this, every pixel is checked in the direction of the gradient if it is a local maximum in its neighbourhood.
-If it is a local maximum, it is considered for the next stage, otherwise, it is darkened with 0.
+For this, we check every pixel in the direction of the gradient to see if it is a local maximum in its neighborhood.
+If a pixel is a local maximum, we consider it for the next stage; otherwise, we darken it with 0.
 This will give a thin line in the output image.

 Pixels due to noise and color variation would persist in the image.
 So, to remove this, we get two thresholds from the user, lowerVal and upperVal.
 We filter out edge pixels with a weak gradient(lowerVal) value and preserve edge pixels with a high gradient value(upperVal).
 Edges with an intensity gradient more than upperVal are sure to edge, and those below lowerVal are sure to be non-edges, so discarded.
 The pixels that have pixel value lesser than the upperVal and greater than the lowerVal are considered part of the edge if it is connected to a “sure-edge”.
 Otherwise, they are also discarded.